brilliance-qian/flask-securelogin/README.rst

 Now the SMS authentication is done.
 You received an access token and refresh token.
 Access token is used to call protected operations in the API server.
 Refresh token is used to refresh access token if the access token is expired.

-Call protected operations with the access token
+Call protected operations with the access token.
+After you create your own operation, you can replace it by yours.

+Operation API ``/api/auth/op``
 ::
     $ curl -X POST -d '{}' -H "content-type: application/json" -H "Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJmcmVzaCI6dHJ1ZSwiaWF0IjoxNjgzNjkwNzY3LCJqdGkiOiI0ZmViZTI5Zi04YjRkLTQ1ZmMtOTc5Ni1iMjFmZTA0ZmRkOTYiLCJ0eXBlIjoiYWNjZXNzIiwic3ViIjoxLCJuYmYiOjE2ODM2OTA3NjcsImV4cCI6MTY4MzY5MTM2N30.1US8-ndM3S-wrjSz8I9XOyBjvTPAjs_CVCrPZowGMeQ" http://127.1:5000/api/auth/op
     {